 - Divide rooms: By deliberately setting up furniture you can optically divide a room.
-This creates the impression that a room consists of two (eg kitchen and living room).
+This creates the impression that a room consists of two parts (eg kitchen and living room).
 Bar tables with stools or bookshelves are ideal for this.

 - Less is more: small apartments and rooms do not offer endless space.
-So we should clean up regularly and remove things that we no longer need.
+So we should tidy up regularly and remove things that we no longer need.
 This is how we can use space effectively.

-- Radiators "roofing": radiators often take away a lot of space.
+- Radiator "roofing": radiators often take away a lot of space.
 However, we can cover it with a shelf, so to speak, and create space where there was none before.

 - Go up: If you have little space, but high ceilings, this offers the possibility of a loft bed.
-This creates a few square meters of additional space quickly and easily.
+This creates a few square meters of additional floor space quickly and easily.